dzbeck/attack_to_cve/updated-methodology.md

 #### Examples

+**XXX Examples need review/editing XXX**

-The examples below illustrate how the Common Vulnerability Types table can be used to define VIDs.
+The examples below illustrate how the common vulnerability types can be used to define VIDs.

 [CVE-2020-6960](https://nvd.nist.gov/vuln/detail/CVE-2020-6960)